replaceitem/carpet-discarpet/docs/pages/examples/modal.md

-Demonstrates how to show and respond to a modal
+Demonstrates how to make and respond to a modal.

 ![Demo modal](/assets/examples/modal.png)